 TGbe editor: Please update the following paragraphs in this subclause in baseline (REVme) as shown below:

-[10346]When a block ack agreement is established between two HT STAs, two DMG STAs, or two S1G STAs, the originator may change the size of its transmission window:
+[10346]When a block ack agreement is established between two HT STAs, two DMG STAs, or two S1G STAs, the originator may change the size of its transmission window (WinSizeO) such that:

-The transmission window is not greater than the value in the Buffer Size field of the ADDBA Response frame.
+The transmission window (WinSizeO) is not greater than the value in the Buffer Size field of the ADDBA Response frame if either STA is a non-EHT STA.

+The transmission window is not greater than the buffer size indicated in the ADDBA Response frame if both STAs are EHT STAs.

 The transmission window is not greater than 64 if the sender or receiver of the ADDBA Response frame is a non-HE STA.

 The transmission window is not greater than 256 if the sender and receiver of the ADDBA Response frame are HE STAs.

+The transmission window is not greater than 1024 if the sender and receiver of the ADDBA Response frame are EHT STAs.

 [10346]If the value in the Buffer Size field of the ADDBA Response frame is smaller than the value in the ADDBA Request frame, the originator shall change the size of its transmission window (WinSizeO) so that it meets the following conditions: